xmtp/XIPs/xip-template.md

 The title should be 44 characters or less.
 It should not repeat the XIP number in title, irrespective of the category.

+## Preamble

+title: The XIP title is a few words, not a complete sentence
+description: Description is one full (short) sentence
+author: The list of the author's or authors' name(s) and/or username(s), or name(s) and email(s).
+Details are below.
+discussions-to: The url pointing to the official discussion thread
+status: Draft, Review, Last Call, Final, Stagnant, Withdrawn, Living
+type: One of Standards Track, Process, or Informational
+category: One of Core, Network, Interface, Storage, or XRC (Optional field, only needed for Standards Track XIPs)
+created: Date the XIP was created on

 ## Abstract

 Abstract is a multi-sentence (short paragraph) technical summary.
 This should be a very terse and human-readable version of the specification section.
 Someone should be able to read only the abstract to get the gist of what this specification does.